niklasf/shakmaty/README.md

 * Read and write FENs, SANs and UCIs.

-* Supports Standard chess and these variants: Crazyhouse, King Of The Hill, Giveaway, ThreeCheck, Horde, Atomic, and RacingKings.
+* Supports Standard chess and these variants: Crazyhouse, King Of The Hill, Giveaway, Three-Check, Horde, Atomic, and Racing Kings.

 * Bitboards and
   [PDEP](https://chessprogramming.wikispaces.com/BMI2#Instructions-PDEP)